 What Is Floriography?

 For thousands of years, floriography, also known as the language of flowers, was used to attribute meaning to flowers.
-Shakespeare used floriography in Hamlet, for instance, as did Jane Austen, Emily Dickinson, and Charlotte Bronte in their novels.
-Floriography’s interest and application peaked in Victorian England and 19th century United States, where floral gifts conveyed hidden messages, allowing the sender to express feelings which couldn’t be spoken aloud to the recipient.
+Shakespeare used floriography in Hamlet, for instance.
+So did Jane Austen, Emily Dickinson, and Charlotte Bronte in their novels.
+Floriography’s interest and application peaked in Victorian England and 19th century United States.
+Floral gifts conveyed hidden messages, allowing the sender to express feelings which couldn’t be spoken aloud to the recipient.
 Whether it was a tussie-mussie filled with violets (“loyalty, devotion, and faithfulness”) or a single camellia pinned to a lapel (“my destiny is in your hands”), flowers spoke volumes about feelings and relationships that society didn’t allow.

 The Language of Flowers…Defined